Sergi7531/portfolio_iac/README.md

 This document outlines the deployment of a personal portfolio in the AWS Cloud using an Infrastructure as Code (IaC) approach with AWS CDK.
 The portfolio hosts a static website on Amazon S3, distributed securely via Amazon CloudFront, and protected with an SSL certificate issued by AWS Certificate Manager (ACM).
 The project also incorporates a custom domain (managed in AWS Route 53), which was originally registered through an external provider.
-The implementation ensures secure and efficient content delivery by leveraging AWS services, while maintaining flexibility for future updates and scalability.
+The implementation ensures secure and efficient content delivery by leveraging AWS (free!) services, while maintaining flexibility for future updates and scalability.

+Note: This project is absolutely free to deploy, as it leverages the AWS Free Tier services.
+Still, it is recommended to monitor the usage to avoid any unexpected charges.
+It is highly recommended to setup a budget alarm in the AWS Billing Dashboard to avoid any unexpected charges.
 ---

 ## **Motivation**